The Best Skinny Fat Exercise, According to Science

 For resistance exercise like weight lifting, 30 to 60 minutes (4) per week at moderate intensity, no more than 300 minutes (11, 12) — properly rotating muscle groups — is recommended for the average person (excluding amateur and pro athletes) to build muscle mass and maintain it.

 Thus, a total maximum of no more than 600 minutes (11, 12) of cardio and resistance exercise per week.
 Remember, the human body typically needs one day, at least, of rest each week.
-Just as it is possible to do too little exercise and experience a slower metabolism (fewer calories burned) and metabolic syndrome (insulin hormone resistance) (17, 18, 39), it is possible to do too much exercise which can lead to a slower metabolism via overtraining syndrome (OTS/burnout)(insulin resistance)(19, 20, 21, 22, 23) and hinder regular fat weight loss and maintenance along with health goals.
+Just as it is possible to do too little exercise and experience a slower metabolism (fewer calories burned) and metabolic syndrome (insulin hormone resistance) (17, 18, 39), it is possible to do too much exercise (you can’t out-exercise a bad diet (65, 66)) which can lead to a slower metabolism via overtraining syndrome (OTS/burnout)(insulin resistance)(19, 20, 21, 22, 23) and hinder regular fat weight loss and maintenance along with health goals.

 Cardio Intensity